Flat Tow Safely With Blue Ox Baseplates

 Is It Hard to Install a Baseplate?

 Some people are concerned about modifying their vehicle to install a baseplate for flat towing.
 Blue Ox baseplates do not require drastic alterations and are easily integrated into the original frame and bumper.
 There are no obvious, big brackets or crossbar support beams.
 Blue Ox Baseplates are expertly constructed, and select models have removable tabs that enhance the aesthetics of your car even when the baseplate is attached.
 The tabs are easy to remove when not towing, making the baseplate virtually invisible to the untrained eye.
-Shop our base plate kits and accessories.
+Shop our base plate kits and towing accessories.

 Get a Custom Baseplate for Your Vehicle from Blue Ox